The 10 Hiking Essentials You Need to Safely Hit the Trail

 When should I carry the 10 essentials?

 Obviously, the more difficult and remote the hike, the closer you will want to stick to the list.
-On the flip side, the easier and closer to civilization the hike, the more liberty you can take with a few of the sections (although most are still very applicable).
+On the flip side, the easier and closer the hike is to civilization, the more liberty you can take with a few of the sections (although most are still very applicable).

 1. Navigation + Communication